 Broda is a wheelchair company that traditionally offers tilt-in-space positioning chairs with the Comfort Tension Seating® system which prevents skin breakdown through reducing heat and moisture for people in any type of healthcare setting, but commonly used in long term care/skilled nursing facilities or home care.

-Many times I may recommend a Geri chair because the patient may need a more substantial, and many times less restrictive, seating platform than is provided by a conventional wheelchair.
+Many times I may recommend a geri chair because the patient may need a more substantial, and many times less restrictive, seating platform than is provided by a conventional wheelchair.

-When to Recommend a Broda Wheelchair:
+When to Recommend Broda Seating:

 1. Change in Condition